 How to Roast Butternut Squash Step by Step

-To make this easy kids recipe, here’s what you’ll need to do.
+To make this easy kids recipe, here’s a look at what you’ll need to do.
+Scroll down to the recipe at the bottom for the full information.

 - Peel the squash to remove the outer layer.
-You just want the bright orange flesh to work with.
+You just want the bright orange flesh to work with, so discard the skin.

 - Cut off the thinner part of the squash and cut into 1/2-inch rounds.
 Remove the seeds from the middle of the thicker part, discard, and slice into rounds.